vedthemaster/lexsy-frontend/README.md

-# Lexy Frontend
+# Lexsy Frontend

-A modern React-based frontend for the Lexy legal document assistant application.
+A modern React-based frontend for the Lexsy legal document assistant application.

 ## Features